LindySez | Recipes

 Jump to Recipe Print Recipe

-This BBQ Pulled Pork Pizza is loaded with smoky pulled pork, tangy barbecue sauce, sweet roasted corn, and both fresh and pickled jalapeños for just the right kick.
-Finished with a blend of sharp Cheddar, Monterey Jack, and salty Cotija, it’s a bold, flavor-packed pizza that turns leftover pulled pork into something seriously crave-worthy.
+Sweet roasted corn, smoky pulled pork, and both fresh and pickled jalapeños bring the perfect mix of sweet heat and BBQ flavor to this pulled pork pizza.
+Finished with sharp Cheddar, Monterey Jack, and salty Cotija cheese, it’s a bold, flavor-packed way to turn leftover pulled pork into something seriously crave-worthy.

 An ultimate pulled pork pizza with jalapeno.